JONSASSE/432-2018/projects/project2/APPROVED.md

 Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Kedar Mahajan   | How does brain atrophy predict disability in progressive multiple sclerosis?
-Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Haeun Park      | Who will get the flu shot?
+Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients John McDonnell  | Predicting Need for Phototherapy in the Neonatal ICU Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Haeun Park      | Who will get the flu shot?